 One of the screening tools is a recently developed rapid diagnostic test (RDT) that is easy to deploy and use in any facility where testing for malaria is done.
 This means that a person suffering from sleeping sickness is likely to be tested for the disease the first time they seek health care in a public facility.
 Such early diagnosis is essential before the disease progresses into the brain, and becomes much more difficult to treat.

-Laboratory technicians from the three countries have received training in using these novel tools at INRB (Institut National de Recherche Biomédicale) in Kinshasa, supported by experts from Makerere University in Uganda.
+Laboratory technicians from the three countries have received training in using these novel tests at INRB (Institut National de Recherche Biomédicale) in Kinshasa, supported by experts from Makerere University in Uganda.
 This experience is a first-rate demonstration of South-South transfer of expertise.

 In DRC, the programme started in Kongo Central province in 2014 with the inclusion of 600 participating health facilities.
 Since then, as absence of disease transmission is demonstrated, the number of health facilities has been gradually scaled-down to only 142 in 2017.
 The success of the programme has been clearly revealed by a dramatic reduction in new infections.